WenqiJiang/wenqijiang.github.io/_pages/recruiting.md

 - Should I reach out to you in advance before applying?

 Given the committee-based nature of the admission process, I cannot tell whether SoC will extend an offer to you or not, even if your profile is impressive.
-Therefore, I recommend refraining from sending emails asking about your chances, as I can only reply with “yes, please apply.”
+Therefore, for emails asking about your chances, I can only reply with “yes, please apply.”

 - What can I do after submitting my application?

-After you submit your application, I recommend filling out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdTOdF2OL1FdwiKUgV3Cnsa6yLihKaJYoGkr70aZgmF_8iySQ/viewform?usp=header) to notify me that you’ve applied.
+After you submit your application, I recommend filling out this [PhD Admission Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdTOdF2OL1FdwiKUgV3Cnsa6yLihKaJYoGkr70aZgmF_8iySQ/viewform?usp=header) to notify me that you’ve applied.
 This will help me assess whether there’s a strong match between your profile and our research.

 If I find your profile particularly interesting, I may schedule an informal interview with you.
 Following that, I will recommend exceptional candidates to the committee.
 However, please note that I cannot offer any verbal commitments at this stage, as the final decision rests with the committee.